sguox002/leetcode/review/bfs.md

 Now, we send a signal from a certain node K. How long will it take for all nodes to receive the signal?
 If it is impossible, return -1.

 bellman-ford algorithm
+from k to all other nodes, dist[i] similar to dp dp[k]=0 then we try all edges to relax the distance.

 ```cpp
     //Bellman Ford algorithm
     int networkDelayTime(vector<vector<int>>& times, int N, int K) {